About the Libraries

 - Most recently, in 2011 and 2012, a section of the building was renovated to create a state of the art learning commons facility for fostering undergraduate peer learning and collaboration.

-The College of Continuing Education Campus Library is housed in the historic Shepard Building in downtown Providence.
-The CCE Library has supported the information needs of College of Continuing Education students since 1945.
+The Providence Campus Library is housed in the historic Shepard Building in downtown Providence.
+The Providence Campus Library has supported the information needs of Providence students since 1945.

 The Pell Marine Science Library is located on the University’s Narragansett Bay Campus, and opened in 1968.
 It provides resources and services that support the instructional and research programs at the Bay Campus.
 The collection emphasizes oceanography, marine biology, fisheries, atmospheric chemistry, and coastal and estuarine habitats.